Flow Agentic Accounting

 See how to close faster without rebuilding your spreadsheet workflows: book a demo.

-If QuickBooks itself is now the bottleneck due to growing entity count, manual eliminations, currency complexity, or close timelines that keep slipping, Flow ERP is built for exactly this.
+If QuickBooks itself is the bottleneck due to growing entity count, complex eliminations, or close timelines that keep slipping, Flow ERP is built for exactly this.
+It consolidates entities in real time, auto-calculates intercompany eliminations, and keeps every entity's books in sync.
+And because Flow connects accounting to FP&A in one platform, you can query your financials any way you want instead of being limited to fixed report templates.

 Frequently Asked Questions